herrera-ignacio/architect-handbook/system-design/load-balancing/README.md

 * **Static Algorithms**: Don't take into account the state of the different machines.

-* **Dynamic algorithms**: Usually more general and more efficient, but requiere exchanges of information between the different computing units, at the risk of a loss of efficiency.
+* **Dynamic algorithms**: Usually more general and more efficient, but require exchanges of information between the different computing units, at the risk of a loss of efficiency.